 What is the thesis statement?
-When it comes to writing an essay, there are many things that we must take into consideration in order to create a well written and respected piece of work.
+When it comes to writing an essay, there are many things that we must take into consideration in order to create a well-written and respected piece of work.
 One such thing is the thesis statement.
-Every good essay should have one and it needs to be well written and well thought out.
-In this article, we are going to be looking at exactly what a thesis statement is and what it is used for as well as looking at some examples of the thesis statement as a way to gain a greater understanding of what it’s function is.
+Every good essay should have one and it needs to be well-written and well-thought-out.
+In this article, we are going to be looking at exactly what a thesis statement is and what it is used for as well as looking at some examples of the thesis statement as a way to gain a greater understanding of what its function is.

 What Is A Thesis Statement?